petrofizkulture/wii-clib/README.md

 cLIB Files for Wii

 # WARNING!
-I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPEND TO YOUR WII CONSOLE.
+I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS TO YOUR WII CONSOLE.

 # Guide
 After Downloading the files, please put them into your SD Card.